fubralimited/MySQL-S3-Backup/README.md

 ### Setup GPG ###
 You can either generate a new key pair, or import an existing key pair.
 #### Option 1 - Generate a new key pair
-Run the interactive key generation tool, and follow the on-screen instructions
+Run the interactive key generation tool, and follow the on-screen instructions:

 	gpg --gen-key